Vaufreyd/TextQuestionsToMoodleXMLFormat/README.md

 # TextQuestionsToMoodleXMLFormat
 A **local web page** with some JavaScript to convert a list of questions (in text format) to Moodle XML format.
+Everything is done in the web page, **nothing is send over Internet**.

 # How to use it
 ## Step 1: